 Both the Latin phrase (with minor edits) and the sun were taken from the official seal of Utrecht University, which appeared in 1636.
 Originally, the light source represented God, but then the symbolism changed.
 Its meaning is reduced to the desire to illuminate the New World with rays of knowledge.

-Queen’s College accepted the first seal around the 1770s at the suggestion of one of the alumni – John Henry Livingston.
+Queen’s College adopted the first seal in the 1770s at the suggestion of an alumnus, John Henry Livingston.
 Of course, the modern version looks different.
 In addition to the sun, the motto has additional elements: a white inscription, “RUTGERS THE STATE UNIVERSITY OF NEW JERSEY,” placed in a red ring, and a decorative edging in the form of many short wavy lines.
 The year of the university’s foundation (1766) is next to the Latin dictum.

 Font and Colors

-An educational institution’s branding is based on simple but stylish logos.
+Simple yet stylish logos define an educational institution’s branding.
 The main text symbol of the university contains its full name, and the emblem of the sports teams includes only the first letter of the word “RUTGERS.”
-In terms of their multi-part nature, they are inferior to the official press, which reflects the motto of the university and its historical heritage.
+In terms of their multi-part nature, they are inferior to the official press, which reflects the university’s motto and historical heritage.

 The typography system is based on two fonts: Formata BQ and ITC Giovanni.
 The first grotesque identifies text (“THE STATE UNIVERSITY OF NEW JERSEY”).
-A second serif typeface was chosen for the lettering on the stamp, and a modified version was used for the word “RUTGERS” in the logo structure.
+A second serif typeface was chosen for the stamp lettering, and a modified version was used for the word “RUTGERS” in the logo.
 The university licenses the Formata BQ typeface.
 The symbol of the sports Block R contains a letter with wide rectangular serifs.